 Nick has a wealth of legal practice, practice management and regulatory experience.
+He is currently also a consultant for Anthony Gold solicitors.

-He qualified as a Fellow of the Chartered Institute of Legal Executives (CILEx) in 1990 and in 2000 he was one of the small group to qualify as the first ever Legal Executive Advocates and in 2009 was among the first Legal Executives to become a partner in a Solicitors’ Practice.
+He qualified as a Fellow of the Chartered Institute of Legal Executives (CILEx) in 1990 and in 2000 he was one of the small group to qualify as the solicitors first ever Legal Executive Advocates and in 2009 was among the first Legal Executives to become a partner in a Solicitors’ Practice.

 In practice, Nick specialises in work-related psychiatric injury cases particularly occupational stress claims and those involving bullying, harassment or discrimination.
 He acted for the Claimant in the seminal House of Lords case of Majrowski -v- Guy’s and St Thomas’s NHS Trust which established the principle of vicarious liability of employers under the Protection from Harassment Act 1997 and also for the Claimant in the largest ever Employment Tribunal award of £4.5 million.